 - “Stock up” the resources.

 Requirements may change over time.
 It means you need to reassess the situation continuously.
-Development is a dynamic process responding to the changing environment and, therefore, requiring an agile approach.
+Development is a dynamic process responding to the changing environment and, therefore, requires an agile approach.

-How the internal processes are organized affects both the speed and quality of work.
-It primarily applies to setting goals and planning.
-Sometimes companies tend to set long-term goals, striving to cover everything at once, but it can seriously backfire.
+The way you organize your internal processes affects the speed and quality of work.
+It primarily applies to goal-setting and planning.
+Companies often set long-term goals, striving to cover everything at once, but it can seriously backfire.

 However, there is a golden mean, and its name is Agile.
-It implies dividing the project into short periods of two or three weeks - sprints.
+It implies breaking the project down into short periods of two or three weeks called sprints.
 Each sprint has different tasks.
-At the end of a sprint, analyzing the results, the team and the customer jointly prioritize goals for the next one.
-According to statistics, this methodology has helped 98% of companies already.
+At the end of a sprint, the team and the customer jointly prioritize goals for the next one according to the results.
+The methodology helped 98% of companies that adopted it.

 There are hundreds of frameworks on the market allowing you to implement almost any feature.
 For example, the leaderboard compiled by Statista in 2021 includes React.js, jQuery, Express, Angular, and Vue.js.
 However, frameworks have different functionality and solve distinct tasks.

 The Version Control System (VCS) captures revisions and stores multiple document versions.
 It’s crucial to anyone dealing with ever-changing data.
 For example, developers can store source code and control access rights for different users.
-It is also an indispensable opportunity for collaboration, where process synchronization is essential.
+It’s also a vital opportunity for collaboration, where process synchronization is everything.

-Sometimes tasks of the same complexity take much longer to complete in the middle of a project than they’ve done initially.
+Sometimes tasks of the same complexity take much longer to complete in the middle of a project than they’ve taken initially.
 Why?
-These are clear symptoms of technical debt accumulated over many iterations.
+These are the symptoms of technical debt accumulated over many iterations.
 It means that the project has many confusing pieces of code and failures in the architecture, so it is hard to scale.

 The reason is clear: often, developers prioritize speed over quality.
 It happens when a business seeks to launch a product faster than its competitors.
 Users, however, may prefer the slower competitor’s solution due to its higher quality.

-Professionals usually rely on the technical specification containing detailed information (from initial goals to final characteristics).
+Professionals usually rely on technical specifications containing detailed information (from initial goals to final characteristics).
 However, the described nuances do not remain unchanged during the entire work period.
 The pitfalls here are related to the impermanence of the requirements.

-Whether you have only a product idea or an existing project in development, our managers will assign required professionals and guide you throughout the entire process.
-We are always excited to share our expertise and hear your ideas.
-Contact us today!
+Whether you have only a product idea or an existing project in development, our experts will help you launch the project, allocate a dedicated team, and guide you throughout the entire process.